jmd28/-jmd28.github.io/content/_index.md

 This website serves as a portfolio with quick links to useful places.

 My dissertation explored generative music.
-My other university work has involved vast amounts of coding in Java, Kotlin, Python, C and C++.
-I also have experience in Go, JavaScript, TypeScript (Angular in particular), Haskell and Prolog.
+My other university work has involved vast amounts of coding in Java, Kotlin, Python and C. I also have experience in C++, Go, Rust, JavaScript, TypeScript (Angular in particular), Haskell and Prolog.

 `jamesdiffley28@gmail.com`